Microsoft: Zero-day vulnerability rolled back previous patches

 Microsoft disclosed a critical zero-day vulnerability that rolled back previous patches for Windows 10 and exposed systems to old flaws.

-CVE-2024-43491 affects the Servicing Stack component of the Windows operating system, which enterprise customers use to install updates.
+CVE-2024-43491 affects the servicing stack component of the Windows operating system, which enterprise customers use to install updates.
 In a security advisory Tuesday, Microsoft labeled the zero-day flaw as "exploited" and said CVE-2024-43491 rolled back fixes on Windows 10 systems for older vulnerabilities affecting optional components in the OS.

 However, Microsoft later stated in the advisory that it has not observed CVE-2024-43491 exploitation in the wild, which apparently caused some confusion.
-The company warned that the flaw allows attackers to exploit known Windows 10 vulnerabilities that were patched between March and August, and that some of those flaws had been previously exploited in the wild.
+The company warned that the flaw lets attackers exploit known Windows 10 vulnerabilities that were patched between March and August, and that some of those flaws had been previously exploited in the wild.

 "This CVE documents the rollback of fixes that addressed vulnerabilities which affected some Optional Components for Windows 10 (version 1507).
 Some of these CVEs were known to be exploited, but no exploitation of CVE-2024-43491 itself has been detected," Microsoft wrote in the advisory.
 "In addition, the Windows product team at Microsoft discovered this issue, and we have seen no evidence that it is publicly known."